For our Jane Payments users in North America, there are a few additional reports available to you.

-The Jane Payments Transactions Report provides a breakdown of all of the transactions that were processed via Jane Payments (Stripe) within the specified date range.
+The Jane Payments Transactions Report provides a breakdown of all of the transactions that were processed via Jane Payments within the specified date range, as well as totals for the specified date range.
 Here is a little bit more information on the information that is included:

 - Date: The date and time when the transaction was processed.